lcerri/deep_learning_foundation/readme.txt

-This is reposetory for my project submissions of the udacity deep learning foundation classes.
+This is reposetory for my project submissions of the udacity deep learning foundation class.